jacklaurencegaray/job-checkout/README.md

 ## Design Choices

 UI is heavily inspired by the AirBnb's design principles. <br />
-Redux is not used because of heavy boilerplate code and the time it takes to set up the stores, actions, reducers, and all other ceremonies with it.
+Redux is not used because of heavy boilerplate code and the time it takes to set up the stores, actions, reducers, and all other ceremonies in it.
 MobX is used instead for simplicity.<br />
-SASS over CSS-in-JS - the choice of SASS is by personal preferrence. <br />
+SASS over CSS-in-JS is from personal preference. <br />
 CSS Grid for grids and to aid mobile responsiveness.